Anthony van Dyck: London and death

-He was well paid for his paintings in addition to this, at least in theory, as King Charles did not actually pay over his pension for five years and reduced the price of many paintings.
-He was provided with a house on the River Thames at Blackfriars, then just outside the City of London, thus avoiding the monopoly of the Worshipful Company of Painter-Stainers.
+In addition, van Dyke was well paid for his paintings, or at least in theory, as King Charles did not actually hand over the pension for five years and reduced the price of many paintings.
+A house was provided on the River Thames at Blackfriars, then just outside the City of London, thus avoiding for van Dyke any difficulty with the monopoly of the Worshipful Company of Painter-Stainers.
 A suite of rooms in Eltham Palace, no longer used by the royal family, was also put at his disposal as a country retreat.
-These residences were managed by his partner Margaret Lemon.
+These residences were managed by his mistress Margaret Lemon.

-His Blackfriars studio was frequently visited by the King and Queen (later a special causeway was built to ease their access), who hardly sat for another painter while van Dyck lived.
+His Blackfriars studio was frequently visited by the King and Queen (later a special causeway was built to ease their access), who hardly ever sat for another painter as long as van Dyck lived.

-He was an immediate success in England, where he painted large numbers of portraits of the King and Queen, as well as their children.
+So it was that van Dyck was an immediate success in England, where he painted large numbers of portraits of the King and Queen, as well as their children.
 Many portraits were done in several versions, to be sent as diplomatic gifts or given to supporters of the increasingly embattled king.
 Altogether van Dyck has been estimated to have painted forty portraits of King Charles himself, as well as about thirty of the Queen, nine of the Earl of Strafford, and multiple ones of other courtiers.
 He painted many of the court, and also himself and his mistress, Margaret Lemon.